rdkcmf/rdk-aamp/README.txt

 reportbufferevent=<X> Enable/Disable reporting buffer event for buffer underflow, default is 1 (enabled) useWesterosSink=1  Enable player to use westeros sink based video decoding.
-Default value is false(disabled) useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream.
+Default value is false(disabled) useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled.
 =================================================================================================================
 Overriding channels in aamp.cfg aamp.cfg allows to map channnels to custom urls as follows